ewasm/testnet/README.md

 Voila!
 You're now ready to transact on the testnet.

+## Test net differences from main net

+Supports executing EVM 1.0 (Byzantium) **and** ewasm bytecode.
+The chain id is set to 0x42 (66).

+There are two differences:
+- code size limit introduced by Spurious Dragon has been lifted and there is no upper limit
+- zero bytes in contract bytecode are not subsidised anymore during deployment (they cost the same as non-zero bytes)

+## Adding a node to the testnet

+The testnet currently only supports the go-ethereum (geth) client.
+Support for aleth (formerly, cpp-ethereum) is a work in progress and more information may be found here.

+### Geth

+You may install and configfure geth in the following ways:

+- manually, from source or binary
+- using this preconfigured Docker image

 ## Aleth (ex cpp-ethereum)

 To build Aleth with the recent ewasm changes use [ewasm](https://github.com/ethereum/aleth/tree/ewasm).